CONTACT INFORMATION

 Legal Bases

-- Quezon City Ordinance No. SP-2316, Series of 2014 – An Ordinance Creating the City Architect Department of the Quezon City Government, and Providing For and Defining its Organizational Structure, Duties and Functions and Responsibilities.
+- Ordinance No. SP-2316, Series of 2014, An Ordinance creating the City Architect Department of the Quezon City Government, and providing for and defining its Organizational Structure, Duties and Functions and Responsibilities

-- Conceptualize and develop architectural and auxiliary (engineering) plans, designs and specifications, with consideration of pertinent building laws, the protection of the environment, and the public at large, and taking into account the new normal brought about by the COVID-19 pandemic, for the present and future infrastructure requirements of the City
+- To uphold the principles of Strength, Utility, and Beauty in the conceptualization and development of architectural and auxiliary (engineering) plans, designs and specifications, with consideration of pertinent building laws, the protection of the environment and the public at large, for the present and future infrastructure requirements of the City

-- Provide assistance and attend to clienteles or requesting parties who are within the premises of the office or agency prior to the end of official working hours and during lunch breaks
+- To provide assistance and attend to clienteles or requesting parties who are within the premises of the office or agency prior to the end of official working hours and during lunch breaks

-- Ensure that all other tasks assigned to our Department shall be accomplished with the utmost urgency
+- To ensure that all other tasks assigned to our Department shall be accomplished with the utmost urgency

 Services

-These are tasks other than those enumerated that require technical opinion and guidance for other projects by other government agencies within Quezon City Jurisdiction (DPWH, MRT, etc.).
+These are tasks other than those enumerated but require technical opinion and guidance for other projects by other government agencies within Quezon City Jurisdiction (DPWH, MRT, etc.)

 Programs